NekoHitDev/Ritmin/README.md

 4. Let buyer make the purchase, by transfer the correct amount Cat Token to WCA Contract.
 Address can be found in `Basic Info` section.
 This will rewrite all purchase record again, but with 75% discount.
 Also you have to pay for instructions that handle this transaction, and the fee to write your purchase data into storage.
    + Each record consist of a Hash160 and a integer, Let's assume they take 32 bytes, plus two integer, take that as 32 too.
 If we have 1000 buyers, then old data is 3232 bytes, this will charge you 0.808GAS, then your new data is 32 bytes, cost 0.032GAS, so 0.84GAS in total.
 5. Finish milestones, by calling the `finishMilestone` method.
 This will rewrite all milestone data again, but with 75% discount.
 Also you have to pay for instructions that handle this transaction, and the fee to write your `proofOfWork` into storage.
 If your are finishing the last milestone, then you have to cover the fee for finish the WCA, aka the step 6.
 6. Finish the WCA.
 Most of fees are used to pay for instructions that transfer tokens.
-This is based on how many buyers, each transaction cost less than 0.15GAS.
+This is based on how many buyers, each transaction cost around 0.1~0.3GAS.

 ### TODO

-Currently milestone data are stored in basic info, which means all changes to basic info (paid flag, finished flag, etc.) required rewrite all milestones data, though there is a 75% discount for rewrite, but still a big chunk of data, especially when you relay on `description` to explain how your milestone is defined.

-For now we recommend you have a separate place to store those large chunk of description.

-In the future, we plan to split those milestone data in a separate map, so changes to basic info won't rewrite them, this will benefit operations like paying the stake, finish the WCA.

-Also we are trying to make out a plan to reduce purchase fee when there are already a large amount purchase record.
-But it cannot be simply spited as basic info and milestone data.
+We are trying to make out a plan to reduce purchase fee when there are already a large amount purchase record.